javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/11-instanceof/article.md

 */!*
 ```

-That's one of reasons to avoid changing `prototype`.
+That's one of the reasons to avoid changing `prototype`.
 Just to keep safe.

 ## Bonus: Object toString for the type